What is the best productivity app on the Mac?

 #3: TextExpander – TextExpander does exactly what it says on the tin – expands text.
 It sounds really simple, but once you develop the mindset of watching for things you type repeatedly you’ll start to see hundreds of things that you can automate with TextExpander.
 You can even use the more advanced features like fill-in snippets, date/time math, and optional selections to create some very powerful and personal email templates.
 We have a video guide to using TextExpander if you need some help to get started with it.
 Some members of the Dojo prefer Typinator which is not subscription-based, but members of the AE team like TextExpander.

 #4: Alfred/Launchbar – Alfred and Launchbar are both classified as application launchers, but that’s just scratching the service of what these apps can do.
-They allow find and open files quickly, do things like quick calculations, search your clipboard history, control iTunes media playback, create custom searches, and so much more.
+They allow you to find and open files quickly, perform quick calculations, search your clipboard history, control iTunes media playback, create custom searches, and so much more.
 There are even custom workflows you can create or install to expand their functionality and control your Mac with the keyboard.
 Think of them as Spotlight on steroids.
 Both of these applications are excellent, and which one you decide to use will be determined by personal taste (Mike and I use Alfred, Thanh uses Launchbar).
 Just make sure you pick one!

 #5: OmniFocus – The absolute best task manager for Mac and my digital brain.
-Nothing comes close to OmniFocus for serious task management, but it’s also evolved to have a very nice user interface which makes it a joy to use on Mac, iOS, and Apple Watch.
+OmniFocus is a powerful task manager with a very nice user interface which makes it a joy to use on Mac, iOS, and Apple Watch.
 OmniFocus has a lot of features and is very powerful so it can be a bit intimidating to get up and running with it, but if you invest the time to learn how to use it, it will be time well spent.
 We have a whole library of free OmniFocus tutorials here or if you want our step-by-step system you can join our course here.
 We’re really excited about OmniFocus 3 that is coming out in 2018 – among other features there’ll be tags, more flexible scheduling, and a limited web interface.